-Depicting another side of Venice, Pietro Longhi (ca. 1701–1785) picked out scenes from daily life, leaving us to create the stories.
+Depicting another side of Venice, Pietro Longhi (ca. 1701–1785) picked out scenes from daily life by creating the stories for us.
 In his paintings, we can find rhinoceros, monkeys, mice, and elephants.
 For example, here he shows a crowd staring openly at a bizarre Indian rhinoceros.

 It seems that Venice has always managed to come up with ideas for amusement.
 During another carnival of 1818-1819, the locals brought an elephant and kept it in the Riva degli Schiavoni.
 The elephant, whom we call Jacopo, could not imagine that his role was to delight the royal guests, Francis I, Emperor of Austria, and his wife.
 It was the carnival and he probably wanted to entertain himself.

-As a part of the celebration, the Venetians fired an artillery salute.
-However, it was so strong that it damaged the facades of some houses.
+As a part of the celebration, the Venetians fired an artillery salute that was so strong that it damaged the facades of some houses.
 Then matters got worse when Jacopo, provoked by the sound of artillery, became uncontrollable.
 Thus the locals decided to send him away from Venice.
-For this purpose, they brought an enormous boat and encouraged the elephant to walk on board.
-But the water was rough, and the plank was unsteady.
+For this purpose, they brought in an enormous boat and encouraged the elephant to walk on board.
+However, the water was rough and the plank was unsteady.
 After having tried to board four times, Jacopo finally gave up and refused to continue.
 Subsequently, his custodian confined him to a storeroom.

 Jacopo did not like his confinement.
-He was not able to see all these beautiful places in Venice.
-Who would not be angry in such confinement?
+He was not able to see all these beautiful places in Venice!
+Who would not be angry in such circumstances?
 Thus, our elephant broke loose and ran towards a bridge.

 Jacopo’s after-escape thoughts.